 The good thing about treks is that we will be cut off from the local population for most parts.
 The beginning and end of a trek, which involves homestays in inhabited towns and villages, are when we need to be careful.

-1.The states that have currently opened their borders to tourists from other states have made a Covid-19 Test mandatory.
+1.The states/union territories that have currently opened their borders to tourists from other states have made a Covid-19 Test (not older than 72 hours) mandatory.

 2. We will be avoiding homestays located in remote areas on all our trails.